An activist claimed she was taking an abortion pill on live TV: ‘This is going to end a pregnancy’

 “It’s like someone pushing a button for a drone strike on innocent victims like it’s nothing because they don’t see them,” Kiessling wrote, “while the rest of us are fully aware of the carnage to ensue, the shocking loss of life.”

-In light of the Supreme Court leaving in place a Texas law that bans most abortions after six weeks — and its signaling to uphold the Mississippi law — Blackmore told The Post that the “anti-abortion movement has been celebrating what looks like a victory to them but this victory is largely symbolic.”
+In light of the Supreme Court’s leaving in place a Texas law that bans most abortions after six weeks — and its signaling to uphold the Mississippi law — Blackmore told The Post that the “anti-abortion movement has been celebrating what looks like a victory to them, but this victory is largely symbolic.”

 “With medical mail order abortion,” she added, “we’ve actually expanded access more than ever before.”